Ephemeral persistence features and the stability of filtered chain complexes: Vietoris-Rips FCCs and an Improved Stability Result

-Using the notion of tripod, we construct a new distance between filtered chain complexes: \begin{definition} [Pullback interleaving distance] For two finite metric spaces $X$ and $Y$, we define the \textbf{pullback interleaving distance} between the Vietoris-Rips FCCs of $X$ and $Y$ to be
+Via the notions of tripod and Vietoris-Rips filtered chain complexes, we construct the pullback interleaving distance as follows: \begin{definition} [Pullback interleaving distance] For two finite metric spaces $X$ and $Y$, we define the \textbf{pullback interleaving distance (induced by the Vietoris-Rips FCCs)} between $X$ and $Y$ to be

 where $Z_X:=(Z,\phi_X^*d_X)$ and $Z_Y:=(Z,\phi_Y^*d_Y)$. \end{definition}